 When to Get Help for Cracked TeethIf you have a chipped or cracked tooth, your first reaction may be to touch the surface.
 Avoid doing so.
 Instead, rinse your mouth with warm water to clean the area.
 If the area is bleeding, apply pressure to it until it stops.
-If there is a significant amount of bleeding that does not stop, it is critical to visit a local emergency room.
+If a significant amount of bleeding does not stop, it is critical to visit a local emergency room.
 If you have the tooth, wrap it in wet gauze to protect it.
-Bring it with you when you visit your dentist.
-Our primary goal is to have as many options available to fix the cracked teeth.
+Please bring it with you when you visit your dentist.
+Our primary goal is to have many options available to fix cracked teeth.
 Some cracks may not require treatment.
-That includes those that are very small and only impact the enamel of the tooth.
+That includes those minimal and only impacts the tooth’s enamel.
 These are some of the most common cracks.
 Other cracks should be seen by a dentist as soon as possible.
 We recommend calling our team for emergency dental services.
 That includes situations in which:

 - Cracked tooth falls out (or most of it falls out)

 - Traumatic tooth injury, such as from impact to the mouth

 How Are Cracked Teeth Fixed?Depending on the crack’s location and depth, your dentist will determine which treatment to use.
 Some of the options available include:

 - Dental bonding – Bonding applies a resin to the surface to shape the tooth.
 It can fill in where the missing piece is.
 Bonding helps hold the broken piece of the tooth in place if you still have it.

 - Polishing – If a small amount of the tooth is chipped, your dentist may polish the surface and edge.
 That may minimize the presence of sharp edges.

 - Fillings – There are some situations where the dentist may need to perform a root canal and filling treatment.
 This may be beneficial if there is extensive damage to the tooth, but it can still be saved.
 Fillings and root canals are helpful when the injury extends into the tooth’s pulp.